-Because of the pandemic or adjacent to it, 2020 also became another historic year where numerous social issues were put on full display, questioned and examined globally.
-These issues have had significant reverberations into everyday functioning of organizations.
-The Me Too, trans rights and Black Lives Matter movements demanded meaningful organizational responses to gender and racial injustices.
-Diversity, equity and inclusion (DEI) became top priority for many C-suites.
-The pandemic, which left many without jobs, healthcare and social safety nets or caused the departure of millions of women from the labor market, raised questions about our workforce management policies and practices.
+Because of the pandemic or adjacent to it, 2020 also became another historic year where numerous social issues were put on full display, questioned, and examined globally.
+These issues have had significant reverberations into the everyday functioning of organizations.
+The Me Too, trans rights, and Black Lives Matter movements demanded meaningful organizational responses to gender and racial injustices.
+Diversity, equity, and inclusion (DEI) became a top priority for many C-suites.
+The pandemic, which left many without jobs, healthcare, and social safety nets or caused the departure of millions of women from the labor market, raised questions about our workforce management policies and practices.

 The reality is that in a diverse society and workforce, linked digitally to a global community, priorities similar to BLM, trans rights and Me Too will continue to surface in other aspects of life where we may have neglected to take impactful action.
 Hence, organizations need tools and methods that can create sustainable solutions that can perform for the long term and foresee the new challenges before they become too complex and costly to address.

-How might we build and nurture a collaborative and innovate culture remotely or bottom-up?
+How might we build and nurture a collaborative and innovative culture remotely or bottom-up?

 How might we build and nurture ANY culture at all when we are not physically collocated?